zugmana/xnat-access/README.md

 If you run bidsvalidator these files will result in an error, but I have decided to keep this here.
 You can manually remove them after you inspect and make sure they are not needed.

+NEW CHANGES v 0.5 :
+Fixed a problem in the xnat2bids function for multi-session subjects.
+The fmap identifier is now unique to the session.
+There is now a possiblilty of running downloads and unzipping in parallel.